uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/flow_graph/sequencer_node_cls.rst

 -------

 The example demonstrates ordering capabilities of the ``sequencer_node``.
-While being processed in parallel, the data are passed to the successor node in the exact same order they were read.
+While being processed in parallel, the data is passed to the successor node in the exact same order it was read.

 .. include:: ./examples/sequencer_node_cls.cpp
     :code: cpp